-The tenure of an Independent Director shall not exceed a cumulative term of nine (9) years in accordance with the Malaysian Code on Corporate Governance 2012.
-However, upon completion of the nine (9) years, the Independent Director may continue to serve the Board subject to the Director being re-designated as a Non-Independent Director.
-In the event the Director is to remain as Independent Director, the Board shall first justify and obtain shareholders’ approval.
+The tenure of an Independent Director shall not exceed a cumulative term of nine (9) years in accordance with the Malaysian Code on Corporate Governance 2017.
+Upon completion of the nine (9) years, the Independent Director may continue to serve on the Board as a Non-Independent Director.

-In maintaining and monitoring the limitation on directorship as required by the Listing Requirements of Bursa Securities, the Directors upon appointment, and from time to time during their tenure, shall notify the Company Secretary of their directorship in other companies for disclosure to the Board at Board meetings.
+In maintaining and monitoring the limitation on directorship as required by the MMLR of Bursa Securities, the Directors upon appointment, and from time to time during their tenure, shall notify the Company Secretary of their directorship in other companies for disclosure to the Board at Board meetings.

 The Board recognises the importance of assessing the effectiveness of individual Directors and the Board.
-The Board, through the Nomination Committee, conducts a formal review on the performance of each individual director and the Board as a whole on an annual basis.
+The Board, through the Nomination Committee, conducts an assessment on the performance of each individual Director and the Board as a whole on an annual basis.

-The agenda of the meeting and Board papers will be collated and circulated to Directors by the Company Secretary prior to the meeting and the Company Secretary will supervise the filing and storage of all Board papers.
+The agenda of the meetings and Board papers will be collated and circulated to Directors by the Company Secretary prior to the meetings and the Company Secretary will supervise the filing and storage of all Board papers.